 I was born and raised in Queens, New York and lived for many years in Manhattan and Chicago, two great cities special in their own ways.
 I started exhibiting my work in Chicago and have sold to private collectors.

-I have taught visual art for the past 15 years in unconventional places: from programs funded by the Metropolitan Museum of Art and the Guggenheim in New York to teaching very ill children in hospitals and poor areas in Chicago and to Italian children in this ancient, wonderful city.
+I have taught visual art for the past 25 years in Schools, Universities and unconventional places: from programs funded by the Metropolitan Museum of Art and the Guggenheim in New York to teaching very ill children in hospitals and poor areas in Chicago and to Italian children in this ancient, wonderful city.
 Children provide an honest and different way for me to view reality.
 They are part of what ignites me daily and keeps me young.

 I continue to explore, teach and learn from all that engulfs and surrounds me on a daily basis.
 Current projects that inspire me are: the Spirit of animals in Rome, legends and myths, and recently poems by famous poets who died in Rome such as Keats and Shelley.
 I am using various mediums such as oil, watercolor to wood sculptures from wonderful Rome pine trees.

 Because I lived in big cities all my life, my Italian experiences and exposure to nature have been life-altering.
 I spend part of my time in Italy and part in the United States.